-New students are encouraged to attend the Orientation Program prior to their registration.
+New students are encouraged to attend the Orientation Program.
 The Orientation Program allows students to:

 - Be introduced to AUE academic life. - Gain information on the general academic policies and regulations. - Socialize with peers. - Meet the faculty members and administration staff of AUE. - Discuss relevant issues as freshmen. - Gain information on the University facilities and services. - Go on campus tours and visit the departments.